Professional Foresight – An Adaptive Definition

 One step forward in the growth of our field is coming up with better definitions of what foresight is, and who engages in it.
 Our field needs to learn to recognize all the powerful parts of itself as it grows up, so we can more actively share and compare our methods, and collaborate on foresight problems.
 This is an exciting time for strategic foresight, as our leading professional organizations are all searching for new and more inclusive definitions of our field.

-Step 2, the Three Ps, is what we normally think of as of foresight.
-But as cognitive science and ecological psychology tell us in the perception-decision-action cycle, foresight has little value if it is not also tied to action, and to review of (feedback on) the consequences of that action.
+Step 2, “Seeing”, and the three classic ways to see, the Three Ps, is what we normally think of as of foresight.
+But as cognitive science and ecological psychology tell us in the perception-decision-action cycle, one of the theories on which the Guide is based, foresight has little value if it is not preceded by learning (understanding the relevant past and present), and not tied to action, which must include review of (feedback on) the consequences of that action.

 The Do loop forms the basis of a second, more adaptive definition of a foresight professional, which we consider in the next section.